CJones226/configure-ad/README.md

 <img src="https://github.com/CJones226/configure-ad/assets/158533476/07623781-719e-4429-be2e-2cb2249646fd" height="60%" width="60%"/>
 </p>
 <p>
-To get to this page all you have to do is right click on the Windows icon and click on system.
-Within the system tab you will click on Remote Desktop on the right hand side of the console.
+To get to this page all you have to do is right click on the Windows icon and click on System.
+Within the System tab you will click on Remote Desktop on the right hand side of the console.
 </p>
 <p>
 <h4>User Access</h4>